 Each specialization requires specific knowledge and skills, and sonographers may choose to focus on a particular area based on their interests and career goals.

-Highest-Paid Careers in Diagnostic Medical Sonography
+Highest-Paid Career in Diagnostic Medical Sonography

-The higher paying specialties include:
+The higher-paying specialties include:

 What is a Typical Day in the Life of a Sonographer?